Furs, beading, tuxedo jackets feature big in NY fashion shows

-Deep V-necks, draping and long-sleeve gloves were in abundance, along with brocades in muted as well as rich colours and plenty of black.
+Deep V-necks, draping and long-sleeve gloves were in abundance, along with brocades in muted as well as rich colors and plenty of black.

 Badgley Mischka featured gold-beaded jackets and black pencil skirts, sleek tuxedo suits and jackets over gold metallic jersey, and tulle and crepe gowns.